Latest CORI News

 CORI will be contributing data from its National Endoscopic Database (NED) to the NIDDK Central Repository.
 More...

-Lieberman DA, Williams JL, Holub JL, Morris CD, Logan JR, Eisen GM, Carney P. Colonoscopy utilization and outcomes 2000 to 2011.
+Lieberman DA, Williams JL, Holub JL, Morris CD, Logan JR, Eisen GM, Carney P. Race, Ethnicity, and Sex Affect Risk for Polyps Greater than 9 mm in Average-risk Individuals.
 More...

 The Clinical Outcomes Research Initiative, or CORI, was developed to study outcomes of gastrointestinal (GI) endoscopic procedures in "real life" settings, using data obtained from the CORI Endoscopic Reporting Software which we install and help you manage, or from other endoscopic reporting software.

 The CORI software has been in use in hospitals, universities and private practices since 1995, with sites all across the United States.
 The CORI v4 Endoscopic Reporting Software is a specialty Electronic Health Record used to document endoscopic procedures and provide reporting services to your practice.